torch2424/wasm-by-example/examples/wasi-hello-world/wasi-hello-world.assemblyscript.en-us.md

 We should then have our built wasm module in: `build/index.wasm`.
 Yay!

-The "start" script will handle running our build WebAssembly modules with the Wasmtime CLI.
+The "start" npm script will handle running our build WebAssembly modules with the Wasmtime CLI.
 We mentioned wasmtime should be installed at the beginning of this tutorial.
 However, there is one thing to note that was mentioned in the code comments. **We need to give our program explicit access to create files on our host, because our program creates a new file**.
 As mentioned in the [WASI Introduction](/example-redirect?exampleName=wasi-introduction), our guest will not have this capability unless we give them the capability.

 You will notice the "start" script calls the wasmtime with the `--dir .` flag.
 This grants wasmtime the capability to read/write files in the current directory (`.`).